BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

   |SIOS Witness   | azsusapwit1  | 11.1.2.65  |            |            |

+## Setting up (A)SCS
+Use an terraform script from [github](https://github.com/BalaAnbalagan/SAP-on-Azure-using-Terraform) to deploy all required Azure resources, including the virtual machines, availability set etc., and in this example we are not using load balancer.
+You can deploy the resources manually.
-## SAP ASCS/ERS cluster configuration
+SAP (A)SCS/ERS cluster configuration

+### Create

 ### 1. Create floating IP for ASCS

-> In this step we are creating Enhanced Azure GenApp resource which will create the secondary ip address on the node using azure cli which we installed in earlier step.
+> In this step we are creating Enhanced Azure GenApp resource which will create the secondary ip address on the node using azure cli which was installed as mentioned in this [article](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
 >
 > The cli command used will be as follows
 >